 Cannabidiol oil (CBD Oil) is made from cannabis, but is non-psychoactive.
-CBD oil that is made from industrial hemp is currently legal in Texas.
-Recently, shops selling CBD oil products have been popping up all over the metroplex, with promises the product can relieve pain and anxiety.
+CBD oil that is made from industrial hemp is legal in the US.
+Recently, shops selling CBD oil products have been popping up all over the metroplex, with promises for relief.
 The Texas Department of State Health Services has begun to crack down on retailers selling food products made with CBD oil, claiming they have the power to regulate any food product that contains CBD oil.

 But not all CBD oil is legal.
 If there is any trace of THC in the CBD oil, the user could face prosecution for misdemeanor Possession of a Controlled Substance (Not in a Penalty Group).

 While it’s true that CBD is legal in all 50 states, there are situations when it isn’t legal.